slovnicki/beamer/README.md

 // or context.beamTo(MyLocation())
 ```

-You can also `beamTo` a specific configuration of some location;
+or `beamTo` a specific configuration of some location;

 ```dart
 context.beamTo(